How to Make your Workplace Covid Secure

 6. Ensure social distancing is in place

-Where possible, you should keep people 2 metres apart.
-If this is not viable, keeping 1 metre apart with risk mitigation is acceptable.
+Where possible, keep people 2 metres apart.
+If not viable, maintain 1 metre with risk mitigation.

 7. Keep close track of third parties

-Anyone entering your building for work-related reasons, such as cleaners, maintenance workers, technicians or other contractors must be aware of the systems you have in place.
+Anyone entering your building, such as cleaners, maintenance workers, or contractors, must be made aware of your Covid safety measures.

 What to do if an employee contracts Covid-19